GoogleChrome/web.dev/src/site/content/en/blog/modern-web-games/index.md

 ## Enter the loop

-A great game is obviously more than just good performance, graphics, and sound though – to be great a game must be fun.
+A great game is obviously more than just good performance, graphics, and sound though–to be great a game must be fun.

 Fun is a difficult element to measure in a product.
-When a game is fun, interesting, or innovative enough, users will want to tell their friends – in other words, they'll want to share the experience.
+When a game is fun, interesting, or innovative enough, users will want to tell their friends–in other words, they'll want to share the experience.
 Tapping into this opportunity and coupling it with the web is a powerful combination that unlocks a lot of potential for viral growth.
 And on the web in particular, without a central discovery platform, our best bet towards acquiring users is to ensure our games are as viral as possible.

-Good game developers know that to capitalise on a particular platform – whether at a software or hardware level – it's important to embrace the unique characteristics of that platform.
+Good game developers know that to capitalise on a particular platform–whether at a software or hardware level–it's important to embrace the unique characteristics of that platform.
 For example, if you're building a game for a console with motion controls, you should probably think about the best way to embrace those motion controls.

 In other words, you must respect the expectations of the users of the platform you're building for.
 What do users of the web expect?
 They expect web content to load fast and be interactive quickly.
-In my talk, I covered several examples of ways – both on and off the web – that games have been designed to load quickly, pull users into their game worlds, engage those users, and provide users with additional incentives to share their experiences.
+In my talk, I covered several examples of ways–both on and off the web–that games have been designed to load quickly, pull users into their game worlds, engage those users, and provide users with additional incentives to share their experiences.

 ![Three games with minimalist art styles.](./minimalist-games.png)